Resources

 • Technology Integration: Leveraging digital tools and platforms to enhance teaching methodologies, facilitate remote learning, and bridge the digital divide.

-Assessing the impact
+Assessing the Impact

 The impact of the child education plan in India is assessed through various parameters.
 These include the following.

-• Enrollment Rates: Monitoring the number of children enrolling in schools and ensuring that no child is left behind.
+• Enrollment Rates: Monitoring the number of children enrolling in schools and ensuring no child is left behind.

 • Employment Opportunities: Tracking the employment rates among educated individuals to gauge the impact of education on socio-economic development.

-Empowering the teaching community
+Empowering the Teaching Community

 Recognizing the pivotal role of teachers, efforts are made to empower the teaching community through: